-\section{Related work}
+\section{Related Work}

-\subsection{Iris segmentation}
+\subsection{Iris Segmentation}

 A complete iris recognition consists of four parts, image acquisition, pre-processing, feature extraction, and matching.
-Iris segmentation is an important step of pre-processing, and it defines the valid iris region for subsequent tasks.
+Iris segmentation is an important step of pre-processing, and it segments out the valid iris region for subsequent tasks.

 Conventional iris segmentation approaches pursue accurate iris segmentation by using extra prior knowledge or assumption.
 One of the most famous assumptions is the circular assumption~\cite{daugman1993high, wildes1997iris}, i.e., the inner and outer boundaries of the iris region can be regarded as the perimeters of two parameterized circulars.
-Since circle parameters are also the goal of the iris localization task, it is hard to distinguish iris segmentation and localization clearly.
+Since circle parameters are also the goal of the iris localization task, it is hard to tell apart iris segmentation and localization clearly.
 Integro-differential operator~\cite{daugman1993high} is adopted to search the satisfying circle matching the maximum variety of image intensity.
 Circle Hough Transform~\cite{wildes1997iris} searches for the circle parameters according to edge points that fall on perimeters of circles.
-The above two segmentation methods are extended to application scenarios with fewer constraints by introducing extra knowledge, such as total variance~\cite{zhao2015accurate}, low-resolution contour~\cite{sutra2012viterbi}, pull and push model~\cite{he2008toward}.
-Besides the circular assumption, the hypothesis of curve shapes is also accepted and applied in some works~\cite{banerjee2015iris,shah2009iris} to fit inner and outer boundaries.
+The above two segmentation methods are extended to application scenarios with fewer constraints by introducing extra knowledge, such as total variation~\cite{zhao2015accurate}, low-resolution contour~\cite{sutra2012viterbi}, pull and push model~\cite{he2008toward}.
+Besides the circular assumption, the hypothesis of curve shapes is also introduced and applied in some works~\cite{banerjee2015iris,shah2009iris} to fit inner and outer boundaries.